Article

 MB_HOSTNAME=localhost MB_PORT=5001 ./create_users.sh

-With your metabase-origin instance up, and your users created, open up http://localhost:5001] and sign in as the admin user you created.
+With your metabase-source instance up, and your users created, open up http://localhost:5001 and sign in as the admin user you created.
 The user ID is admin@metabase.local and the password is Metapass123.

-You should see a fresh instance of Metabase (figure 1).
+You should see a fresh instance of Metabase.

-Once you log in, activate the license key.
+Once you log in, activate your license key.

-Step 3 - Create dashboards and collections in the origin environment
+Step 3 - Create dashboards and collections in the source Metabase

 We’ll need some application data to export, so let’s create some dashboards using the Sample Database included with Metabase.
 Or rather, let’s let Metabase create some dashboards for us!

-As shown in figure 2, in the Try These X-Rays Based On Your Data section, click on the card with a yellow lightning bolt that says A look at your Products table.
+In the Try These X-Rays Based On Your Data section, click on the card with a yellow lightning bolt that says something like A look at Products.
 Metabase will generate a set of questions for you that you can save as a dashboard.

-Click on the Save this button, and Metabase will save the dashboard and its questions in a collection titled A look at your Products table.
+Click on the Save this button, and Metabase will save the dashboard and its questions in a collection titled something like A look at Products.

 Next, create a new collection.
 You can call it whatever you like; we’ll use the exciting name Default collection, and save it to the Our Analytics collection.

-Then we’ll move the A look at your Products table collection to our newly created Default collection.
+Then we’ll move the A look at Products collection to our newly created Default collection.
+On the A look at Products collection page, click on the ellipses and select Move.

 Here’s where we actually start using Metabase’s serialization feature.

-With our metabase-origin instance set up with some questions, now it’s time to dump this data and load it into our metabase-target environment.
-That way we don’t have to manually recreate our Default Collection in the target environment.
+With our metabase-source instance set up with some questions, now it’s time to export this data and import it into our metabase-target.
+That way we don’t have to manually recreate our Default Collection in the target Metabase.

-Let’s first create a directory in our /tmp directory called metabase_data to store our dump:
+Let’s first create a directory in our /tmp directory called metabase_data to store our export:

 cd /tmp